 Jun. - Prof. Dr. Diana Khoromskaia

 Active matter

-This project aims to investigate the interplay of chemical patterning, mechanical forces, and anisotropic structures (nematic or polar order) in a model epithelial tissue.
-We will use continuum and cell-based modelling approaches to shed light on the role that topological defects play in the generation and manipulation of mechano-chemical patterns.
-The project is an excellent opportunity to work at the intersection of physics and biology and offers the potential to collaborate with experimental groups.
+This project aims to investigate the interplay of chemical signal transport, mechanical forces, and anisotropic structures (nematic or polar order) in a multi-layered tissue using continuum models and cell-based modelling approaches.
+It is an excellent opportunity to work at the intersection of physics and biology and offers the potential to collaborate with experimental groups.

+Jun. - Prof. Dr. Diana Khoromskaia